unipv-larl/UD4HL/README.md

 **Our goal is to complement and enhance the ongoing efforts of the UD community, rather than to replace them.**

-## Expected results
+## Outcomes

 As an outcome of the discussions we plan to carry on within this group, we expect to start a process of correction and standardization of the already existing resources and to write better guidelines for researchers that will annotate treebanks for HLs in the future.

-These results will be presented at the workshop [**Exploiting standardized cross-linguistic data in historical linguistics**](https://www.slav.uni-heidelberg.de/md/slav/forschung/tagungen/ichl26/ichl26_selected_workshops.pdf) organized by Robert Forkel, Gerard Jäger and Johann-Mattis List at the [**International Conference on Historical Linguistics** (ICHL26, 4-8 September 2023)](https://www.slav.uni-heidelberg.de/forschung/tagungen/ichl26/index.html).
+Some preliminnary results were presented at the workshop [**Exploiting standardized cross-linguistic data in historical linguistics**](https://www.slav.uni-heidelberg.de/md/slav/forschung/tagungen/ichl26/ichl26_selected_workshops.pdf) organized by Robert Forkel, Gerard Jäger and Johann-Mattis List at the [**International Conference on Historical Linguistics** (ICHL26, 4-8 September 2023)](https://www.slav.uni-heidelberg.de/forschung/tagungen/ichl26/index.html).

+You can download the presentation from [here] (https://github.com/unipv-larl/UD4HL/blob/main/ICHL_presentation.pdf).

 ## How to take part in the discussion